Guide to Register Labuan Trust-An Effective Vehicle for Managing Your Wealth

 4 Key roles of the personnel involved in Labuan Trust:

 a.
 Settlor – Creates the trust by transferring assets into a trust.
-Settlor may be an individual person or a corporate entity.
+The settlor may be an individual person or a corporate entity.

 b.
-Trustee – Holds the trust and responsible for its administration for benefit of the beneficiaries
+Trustee – Holds the trust and responsibility for its administration for benefit of the beneficiaries

 c.
-Protector/Enforcer – May be appointed by settlor, to monitor the activities of the trustee and offer guidance to the trustee for the benefit of the beneficiaries.
-The settlor can be also be the protector who can have power to appoint or remove trustee.
+Protector/Enforcer – May be appointed by the settlor, to monitor the activities of the trustee and offer guidance to the trustee for the benefit of the beneficiaries.
+The settlor can also be the protector who can have the power to appoint or remove the trustee.

 d.
 Beneficiaries – the Person legally benefiting from the trust.
 Can be individual or reference to a class, charities, minors, corporations etc.

 You can opt not to register your Labuan Trust with Labuan FSA.
 Registration with the Labuan FSA Authority will involve some fees and submission procedures will take about 14 days.
 Registration of the trust required to submit a certified copy of the trust and declare Labuan Trust Company as the Trustee.
 For Labuan Islamic Trust, it has to be subjected to Syariah compliance.

 Operational requirements for Labuan Trust is as follows: